 The pork chops were moist and not chewy in the least.
 The Pineapple Salsa, like the Tomato Onion Jam, was a more advanced recipe than I imagine most of us whip up when we make pork chops or burgers, so it was nice to make something outside of my comfort zone with that recipe.

-This was, by far, my boyfriend’s favorite meal.
-He was so excited with his first few bites, I had to look over to make sure he wasn’t quietly choking.
+This was, by far, my boyfriend's favorite meal.
+He was so excited with his first few bites, I had to look over to make sure he wasn't quietly choking.
 No, he was shoveling it in his mouth and loving every second of it.
-Praising the healthy meals we had eaten that week, he wanted to know why I just wasn’t sold on HelloFresh.
+Praising the healthy meals we had eaten that week, he wanted to know why my HelloFresh review wasn't that enthusiastic.

 1. I genuinely missed planning dinners.

 I hadn't realized the joy I took in finding new recipes to try, even if it's just one each week.
 The structure of HelloFresh means it's designed for fairly thoughtless cooking; you simply select your meals through the classic plan and you don't need to think about them anymore.
 And that works for most people!